vavrek/oa-arch/README.md

 ## Contributing
 Hack away, friends! :)

-This is a unique and valuable project which could benefit anyone disabled, young, or elderly.
+Open Assistant is a unique and valuable project which could benefit anyone disabled, young, or elderly.

 Let's make computing more fun, convenient, private, and accessible!

+## Roadmap
+Currently working to include a local language model toolkit, so OA will not require internet access to update commands.

+A comprehensive mapping of voice commands to all available keyboard shortcuts needs to be completed.

+Speech dictation is under development, with a new demo coming soon!

+One small step at a time...

 ## Authors and acknowledgment
 Andrew Vavrek, Clayton G. Hobbs, Jezra, Jonathan Kulp